AI Dungeon Master - Procedural Adventure - xelsed.ai

 triangle(x, height * 0.2, x + 80, height * 0.2, x + 40, height * 0.1);

-Draws a triangular roof on top of the tower
+Draws a triangular pointed roof on top of each tower

 drawVillage()